mkotov13/Address-Book/README.md

 # Address-Book
-A simple Address Book program that allows you to manage your contacts (view, edit, delete, and create new ones).
+A simple Address Book program that allows you to view and edit your contacts, as well as and create new ones.
 Written on C++